Board of Directors

 Doug has been the Vice President/Manager of the South Sound Commercial Banking Center for Banner Bank since January of 2007.
 His teams are responsible for commercial and business development as well as loan production from Banner’s Federal Way, Kent, Puyallup, Tacoma and Renton offices.
 In addition to the Federal Way Chamber, Hedger is currently the Secretary of Advancing Leadership, and a member of the board of the Patrick Gass Chapter of the Association of the United States Army (AUSA).
 He formerly served as President of the Rotary Club of Federal Way, Treasurer of the board of Child Care Aware of Washington and Treasurer of the board of the White River Valley Museum.
 Hedger is a retired United States Air Force Reservist with two successful combat deployments.

-Andy Hobbs, publisher of the Federal Way Mirror, has spent his entire career in the news business, starting with a bicycle-powered paper route as a teenager.
+Andy Hobbs, editorial director for Sound Publishing's King County titles, has spent his entire career in the news business, starting with a bicycle-powered paper route as a teenager.
 After a six-year stint as a community news editor and columnist for a daily paper in the Phoenix suburbs, Andy served as editor of the Mirror from 2006-2013, then accepted a reporter position with The Olympian and The News Tribune.
-In 2017, he returned to Federal Way to run the Mirror’s business operations.
-Andy and his wife, Amanda, are the proud parents of two sons, William and Dylan.
-They also have a golden retriever named Hank and a tabby cat named Tom-Cheeto.
-The latter is what happens when you let the kids name the pets.
+In 2017, he returned to Federal Way to run the Mirror’s business operations as publisher before accepting his current role in 2018.
+He recently served on the Legislative Public Records Act Task Force in Olympia in an effort to examine standards for maintaining and disclosing public records for the legislative branch of government.

 Sara Sien Oh is the owner and instructor at Kumon Math & Reading Center of Federal Way, an after-school academic enrichment program for students in preK – high school.
 She finds value in helping her students to reach their fullest potential using with the Kumon Method and when not in class, she serves her community in various capacities, having served as principal at Korean School of Federal Way and board member at NUAC-Seattle (National Unification Advisory Council) as well as KAC-WA (Korean American Coalition).
 She received a BA in Art History from Univ of California, Irvine and MA in Teaching from The George Washington University.
 She has been a proud resident of Federal Way on and off since 1991.